 Black Pearls at the Cocktail Party

 Few jewelry pieces are as elegant as a classic strand of pearls when attending a cocktail party – especially if the event is on the formal side.
-Simply, put, you can’t go wrong with pearls – and the traditional whites are not the only kind this fact applies to.
+Simply, put, you can’t go wrong with pearls or mother of pearl – and the traditional whites are not the only kind this fact applies to.
 A refined choice: an elegant strand of black pearls, featuring almost-round pearls in similar sizes.
 Alternatively, if you are looking for a more modern choice, opt for a classic design in off-round, Baroque pearls that instantly add personality to any formal frock.

 If the event you’re attending is less formal and more on the creative side (say, a gala opening), opting for a less conventional pearly look is recommended.
 Opt for statement pieces, pieces worn in alternative ways (such as on the back, paired with a backless dress), opt for large, distinctive gems or create an artful mix and match of jewelry pieces, resulting in an eclectic aesthetic.

 Whether you’re all for summer style all year long, on the lookout for power-infused jewelry pieces for your chic office outfits or aiming for a posh cocktail look, black pearls are one of the best options out there.
 Less predictable than their white cousins, enigmatic and iridescent in any light, black pearls have the power to transform any type of outfit, from daytime, casual attire to evening gowns and business suits.

 The images above have been reproduced under the “fair use” doctrine of the US Copyright Act.
 This blog claims no credit and means no copyright infringement for any images published on this site unless otherwise noted.
 The images on this blog are copyright to their respectful owners.
 If there is an image appearing on this blog that belongs to you and do not wish for it appear on this site, please email us with a link to said image and it will be promptly removed.